 Upcoming Events for 2020

-Still Life Exhibition, Visual Arts Network, VAN Gallery, Shrewsbury - 3 May - 13 June 2020 - now online www.visualartnetwork.org.uk
+Still Life Exhibition, Visual Arts Network, VAN Gallery, Shrewsbury - 3 May to 13 June 2020 - now online www.visualartnetwork.org.uk

 Belle Vue Arts Festival - online exhibition www.bellevueartsfestival.co.uk

-Gardens & Allotments Exhibition, Visual Arts Network, VAN Gallery, Shrewsbury - 2 August - 19 September 2020
+Gardens & Allotments Exhibition, Visual Arts Network, VAN Gallery, Shrewsbury - 2 August to 19 September 2020

-Shropshire Guild of Contemporary Craft Member's Exhibition - Willow Gallery, Oswestry - 6 July - 22 August 2020
+NEW DATES Shropshire Guild of Contemporary Craft Member's Exhibition - Willow Gallery, Oswestry - 1 August to 19 September 2020

-Christmas Winter Show, Visual Arts Network, VAN Gallery, Shrewsbury - 1 Nov - January 2021
+Christmas Winter Show, Visual Arts Network, VAN Gallery, Shrewsbury - 1 Nov 2020 to January 2021

 Shrewsbury Winter Open Studios - Weekend Christmas Event, Shrewsbury, December 2020